meteor/meteor/content/methods.md

 Here's some of the functionality an ideal Method would have:

 1. Run validation code by itself without running the Method body.
-2. Easily override the Method for testing.
+2. Override the Method for testing.
-3. Easily call the Method with a custom user ID, especially in tests (as recommended by the [Discover Meteor two-tiered methods pattern](https://www.discovermeteor.com/blog/meteor-pattern-two-tiered-methods/)).
+3. Call the Method with a custom user ID, especially in tests (as recommended by the [Discover Meteor two-tiered methods pattern](https://www.discovermeteor.com/blog/meteor-pattern-two-tiered-methods/)).
 4. Refer to the Method via JS module rather than a magic string.
 5. Get the Method simulation return value to get IDs of inserted documents.
 6. Avoid calling the server-side Method if the client-side validation failed, so we don't waste server resources.